Zoom on the Yamaha EF4500iSE

 The Yamaha EF4500iSE versus other generators

-- As its dry weight is 194 pounds, the Yamaha EF4500iSE is one of the heavier of the products which can generate 3500 to 4500 running watts.
-If weight is your top priority, one of the champions in this power category is the WEN GN400i, weighing just 66.1 pounds.
+- Considering its dry weight of 209 pounds, the Yamaha EF4500iSE is one of the heavier inverter generators producing between 3500 and 4500 running watts.
+If weight matters to you, one of the champions in this power range is the Genmax GM4600iAEFIC with only 58.4 pounds.

 The bottom line